Badger culling in the United Kingdom: Effectiveness of the cull

-Proposed 2014/15 cull
+The 2014/15 cull (England)

 On 3 April 2014, Owen Paterson decided to continue the culling trials in 2014, in the same areas of Gloucestershire and Somerset as the 2012/13 cull.
 On 20 May 2014, the Badger Trust applied for a judicial review of this policy in the High Court, claiming that Paterson unlawfully failed to put into place an independent expert panel to oversee the process.

 In response to a Freedom of Information Act request submitted by the Humane Society International (HSI) UK, DEFRA said that for nearly a year, it had been conducting initial investigations into carbon monoxide gas dispersal in badger sett-like structures.
 No live badgers have been gassed.
 HSI expressed concerns about the extent to which gassing causes animal suffering.

-The 2014/15 cull (England)

 In September 2014, a second year of badger culling began in Gloucestershire and Somerset as during 2013/2014.
 The cull had previously been stated to be extended to a further 10 areas.

 The Badger Trust claimed at the High Court that this cull would take place without independent monitoring, but DEFRA has denied this, saying experts from Natural England and the Animal Health Veterinary Laboratory Agency will be monitoring the cull.

 In June 2015, the National Trust, one of the largest landowners in the UK, stated it would not be allowing badger cullers onto their land until the results of all 4 years of pilot trials were known.